graphics

 • Basic electricity (single phase and three phase power, AC to DC conversion, etc.)

-• Industrial wiring standards (wire guages, color codes, connector types, circuit breakers, etc.)
+• Industrial wiring standards (wire guages, NEC color codes, connector types, circuit breakers, etc.)

 • Relays and contactors